 - Sexually transmitted infection (STI) prevention counseling if you're at higher risk

 Campaigns and initiatives related to Men's Health will vary, depending on where you live.
 Check with your local health department to see what programs it is running.
 There are some resources you can tap to find free or low-cost health care near you.
 These include:

 - The Men’s Health Network, which powers Men's Health Month, has an online database of low-cost clinics you can search by state.

 - The U.S. Department of Health and Human Services has a similar database online.

 - ZERO maintains a list of centers that provide low-to-no cost prostate cancer screenings across the U.S.

 Finding affordable health insurance

 Most people can only apply for an health care plan through the Obamacare exchanges during open enrollment, which begins in November.
 But if you need health insurance, check to see if you qualify for a special enrollment period.
 These periods are tied to big life events, like getting married, having a child or losing health insurance through your job.
 (We can help you see if you are eligible for special enrollment here.)

 Don't assume a plan will be too expensive.
 Obamacare subsidizes exchange health care plans for people who earn between 100% and 400% of the federal poverty level.
 Other low-income Americans might qualify for Medicaid, which you enroll in all year round.
 Medicaid requirements vary by state.
 You can see how to qualify for Medicaid in your state here.

 Beyond that, you can look into short-term health insurance, limited benefit plans or prescription discount cards.
 These health insurance alternatives aren't ideal, but they're better than going completely without coverage.
-You can learn more about these options here.
+Learn more about these options.